 In addition, the hearty, Bohemian specialties and the delicious Czech beer make your stay in the city even “sweeter”.
 Literature lovers can also follow in the footsteps of the famous poet Franz Kafka, who spent most of his life in Prague.

 Sea, beach, mountains, Gothic, Art Nouveau and soccer: that’s what everyone is talking about in the Catalan metropolis of Barcelona.
 Beware of the danger of addiction: anyone who takes a city trip here runs the risk of being trapped by the atmosphere of the coastal city for a lifetime.
 Barcelona’s trump card is its versatility: The maze of alleys in the old town, the square planned city with the fantastic church building Sagrada Familia and several buildings designed by the master of modernism Gaudí,

 the lively student quarter Gracía with its picturesque squares, the Olympic mountain Montjuic, the idyllic fishermen’s quarter Barceloneta or the beautiful hills and green spaces in the hinterland – such as Parc Güell – make Barcelona a dream destination for any city break.
-The hearts of soccer fans also beat faster here: Lionel Messi and the stars of FC Barcelona kick the ball in the impressive Camp Nou stadium.
+The hearts of soccer fans also beat faster here: the stars of FC Barcelona kick the ball in the impressive Camp Nou stadium.